Tyfyter/Origins/README.md

 # Origins
-this is supposed to be a pretty large terraria mod, but we have a team of about 4 people and 3 of them are at least mainly spriters.
+this is supposed to be a pretty large terraria mod, but also we have a team of 3 people.